Sample questions

 It is important to be professional whilst being respectful by listening to the perspective of others.
 It would be unethical to change the data analysis as this would be dishonest and could have repercussions later down the line.
 However, the project lead had an outcome in mind so it would be beneficial to understand this and review any analysis to ensure you present the analysis accurately.

-• Option B is an appropriate response so as to understand what exactly the project lead meant versus original project aim and objectives; Is what the project lead is asking an unethical request?
+- Response B helps to understand what exactly the project lead meant versus original project aim and objectives; Is what the project lead is asking an unethical request?

-• Option C is somewhat of an appropriate response.
-It is good to get a second opinion from second colleague on the matter, however you are not directly handling the situation yourself.
+- Response C recognises that it is good to get a second opinion from second colleague on the matter, however you are not directly handling the situation yourself.

 Example 5